 - the note should have a face value of at least $20,000

-Also remember that the seller doesn’t have to sell the entire note to a note buyer.
+Also remember that in note selling, the seller doesn’t have to sell the entire note to a note buyer.
 If, for example, the seller has a $200,000 note but only needs $40,000 now, we can just buy a certain number of payments and/or part of any balloon payment.
 After we have received those payments, the note is assigned back to the seller to collect all remaining payments and any balloon payment.

 We call this a PARTIAL and use it for specific situations to meet the seller’s needs or to meet investor requirements.
 The legal agreement between the parties specifies exactly what is being purchased and the price.